Get Your Best Mortgage Deal... FOR FREE!

 The length of a mortgage will also affect the overall monthly cost of the mortgage.

-The average length of residential mortgage terms is 25 years but you can apply for a longer or shorter mortgage if you prefer.
+The average length of residential mortgage terms is 30 years but you can apply for a longer or shorter mortgage if you prefer.

 The shortest mortgage terms are around 5 years in duration and the longer mortgage terms are around 40 years.

-Mortgage applicants usually opt for longer-term mortgages as this is one way to reduce their average mortgage payment.
+Mortgage applicants usually opt for longer-term mortgages as this is one way to reduce their average monthly mortgage payment.
 However, they will still pay more in the long term as a longer period equates to more interest over the term of the mortgage.

 Mortgage deposit

-To prove to the lender that you’re able to cover the cost of the loan, you will need to give them a few assurances.
+To prove to the mortgage lender that you’re able to cover the cost of the loan, you will need to give them a few assurances.
 It is hard to say what credit score is needed to buy a house.
-However, having a good credit history is one way to win their favour and so too is the size of the deposit you put down as a down payment for your property.
+However, having a good credit history is one way to win their favour and so too is the size of the deposit you put down as a deposit for your property.
 The size of your deposit will determine how big your mortgage will be.

 The more you can use a deposit, the better, as you will then have to borrow less from the lender.
 You will be eligible for more affordable loan-to-value mortgage deals with a lower interest rate and reduced mortgage payments on your remaining balance.